 Subsection (2) provides that the indexation factor for a category B year is worked out by dividing the sum of the index numbers for the four quarters ending on 30 June immediately preceding that year by the sum of the index numbers for the four quarters ending on 30 June in the year before that.
-For example, in the first Category B year commencing on 1 July 2004, the sum of the index numbers for the September and December 2003 quarters and the March and June 2004 quarters will be divided by the sum of the index numbers for the September and December 2002 quarters and the March and June 2003 quarters.
+For example, in the first Category B year commencing on 1 July 2004, the sum of the index numbers for the September and December 2003 quarters and the March and June 2004 quarters will be divided by the sum of the index numbers for the September and the March and June 2002 quarters and the March and June 2002 quarters and the March and June 2003 quarters.